psycopg/psycopg/docs/basic/install.rst

   - Python 3.6 supported before Psycopg 3.1
   - Python 3.7 supported before Psycopg 3.2

+- PyPy: from version 3.9 to 3.10

+  - **Note:** Only the pure Python version is supported.

 - PostgreSQL: from version 10 to 16
 - OS: Linux, macOS, Windows